chiayolin/nbc/README.md

 `1010001000011100000`

-Okay, so now if we want ot convert a hexadecimal number `bbb6ae` to a decimal number, then you will need yo enter `nbc -i hex -o dec bbb6ae` into the termianl.
+Okay, so now if we want to convert a hexadecimal number `bbb6ae` to a decimal number, then you will need to enter `nbc -i hex -o dec bbb6ae` into the termianl.
 However, like what it says above, every number base has three different forms.
 Therefore you can either use `nbc -i h -o d bbb6ae`, `nbc -i hexadecimal -o decimal bbb6ae`, or any liget forms have shown above.
 This is what it might looks like on the terminal: